faylang/fay/README.md

 To run tests (from within this directory):

-    $ cabal install -fdevel
+    $ cabal install
     $ fay-tests

-To generate documentation (from within this directory, also needs -fdevel):
+To generate documentation (from within this directory):

     $ fay-docs